GlitchEnzo/NuGetForUnity/README.md

 # Common issues when installing NuGet packages

-Unity is relatively special as it uses a different runtime, a fork of the [Mono](https://docs.unity3d.com/Manual/Mono.html) runtime, than the standerd .Net from Microsoft uses.
+In the .Net ecosystem Unity is relatively special as it doesn't use the standard .Net runtime from Microsoft instead, it uses a fork of the [Mono](https://docs.unity3d.com/Manual/Mono.html) runtime.
 For some platforms Unity even uses [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) that compiles all C# code to C++ code.
 So Unity also uses a different build-system.
 This can lead to some issues with NuGet packages that heavily depend on the standard .Net build-system.
-NuGetForUnity tries to handle most of the changes needed for NuGet packages to work inside Unity but it is not able to resolve all issues.
+NuGetForUnity tries to handle most of the changes needed to allow using NuGet packages inside Unity but it is not able to resolve all issues.
+This section contains some common issues and potential solutions.

 ## Version Conflicts